Editorial advisory

 Water Verdict

-Lyon County receives a below-average water quality assessment with a grade of D and a score of 47.3 out of 100.
+Lyon County, Nevada receives a below-average water quality assessment with a grade of D and a score of 47.3 out of 100.
 Residents should review their utility's Consumer Confidence Report and may want to consider additional water filtration for drinking.
+Separately, EPA ATTAINS assessments track 1 water body in the county's watershed, none of which are currently listed as impaired under the Clean Water Act.
+At the most recent USGS reading, local streamflow was running above its historical mean at 118.5%.

 Violation Context

-Lyon County has recorded 10 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
+EPA SDWIS records for Lyon County, Nevada show 10 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
 At 20.3 violations per 100,000 people served, this rate is high and signals significant water quality management issues.
+This compliance record sits alongside an unusually deep monitoring archive: 12,480 water-quality results have been logged across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance